What to Expect When Selling a House Within a Year of Purchase?

 When interest rates rise, it’s still possible for properties to experience appreciation.
 Some of the common ways that a home’s value can increase include:

 Wiggs has also seen how the power of appreciation can work to a home seller’s advantage.
-One of her clients bought a home in June of 2021, and the property was originally listed at $1,050,000.
-Her buyer bid $1,200,000, paying $150,000 over the asking price to get it.
-In March of 2022, the client told Wiggs they had to sell due to a relocation.
+Another one of Wiggs’ clients bought a property that was originally listed at $1,050,000 for $150,000 over asking.
+Eight months later, the client told Wiggs they had to sell due to a relocation.

-“So, because we’re in such an aggressive market, we put it on [the market] at $1,275,000, in hopes that she’d be able to get out — you know, not having to lose any money on commissions — hoping they’d walk away with a little bit.
-Fortunately for her, we have an aggressive market, and it went over asking [price] again, and she got $1,371,000.”
+“We put it on [the market] at $1,275,000, in hopes that she’d be able to get out — you know, not having to lose any money on commissions — hoping they’d walk away with a little bit.”
+The client fortunately sold when the market was more aggressive, and it went over asking [price] again, and she got $1,371,000.

-According to CoreLogic, home prices increased year-over-year by 20.2% from May 2021 to May 2022.
-Due to rising interest rates, their forecast is predicting only a 5% year-over-year home price increase from May 2022 through May 2023.
-The consumer data company is projecting that buyers will be motivated by a slowdown in home price increases and the opportunity of fewer bidding wars.
+According to CoreLogic, home prices increased year-over-year by 4.7% from June 2023 to June 2024.
+Due to rising interest rates, their forecast is predicting only a 2.3% year-over-year home price increase from June 2024 through June 2025.
+The consumer data company says the pace of growth of home prices is continuing to cool.

 How much is my home worth now?